William Openhym & Sons

-Adolphe Openhym (1854 - 1903), a member of the family, was the original owner of 352 Riverside Drive a property later owned by hedge fund manager Jim Rogers, oil tycoon scion Helen Hunt, and Amy Schumer.
-It is landmarked and listed on the National Register of Historic Places.
+Adolphe Openhym (1854 - 1903), a member of the family, was the original owner of 352 Riverside Drive, a property later owned by hedge fund manager Jim Rogers, oil tycoon scion Helen Hunt, and Amy Schumer.
+It is listed on the National Register of Historic Places.

 In 1910 the company was the plaintiff in a case against a trustee that took possession of its goods from a bankrupt company.
 The company was an early tenant in the Emmet Building in New York City.

 Adolphe Openhym died in a suspected suicide committed by jumping off High Bridge into the Harlem River.

 Augustus W. Openhym died April 24, 1912, at Hotel Walton in New York City.
 The company's address was listed as 33 Mercer Street.